 Professor Dr. Sisko Salomaa

 Dr. Sisko Salomaa is professor of radiobiology at University of Eastern Finland since 2016.
 She was Research Director of the Radiation and Nuclear Safety Authority in Finland (STUK) 1997-2015, after which she has coordinated the National Programme for Radiation Safety Research.
 She has also been Docent (Adjunct Professor) of genetics at the University of Helsinki since 1990.

 Dr. Salomaa has received the Bacq and Alexander Award by the European Radiation Research Society in 2009 and IRPA Outstanding Service Award in 2013.
 She is member of the Advisory Board of International Journal of Radiation Biology since 2017.

-Dr. Salomaa has been the Representative of Finland since the 59 th session of UNSCEAR.
+Dr. Salomaa has been representative of Finland to UNSCEAR since its fifty-ninth session in 2012.